ImageArg/ImageArg-Shared-Task/README.md

 1204712613394944000, yes
 1204712613394933000, no
 ```
-Please note `tweet_id` should be integer and `stance`/`persuasiveness` should be lower cases.
+Please note `tweet_id` should be an integer and `stance`/`persuasiveness` should be lower cases.

 ### File Name Validation
 The file name should be composed of the following parts:
 - `team_name`: your team name
 - `method_name`: please give a name to your model/method (we accept multiple methods/models you might try)
-- `task_name`: shared task name (For Stance Classification, the task name is "TaskA", while for Persuasiveness Classification the task name is "TaskB")
+- `task_name`: shared task name (for Stance Classification the task name is "TaskA", while for Persuasiveness Classification the task name is "TaskB")
 - `attempt_number`: the number of submission attempts (you can do a total of 5 submission attempts)
 - No period symbol in Team_Name, Method_Name, Task_Name, and Attempt_Number.